 • Third prize: AUD100

-The 2019 Competition commences at 9am AEST on 5th August 2019 and concludes at 11.59pm on 13th September 2019.
+The 2021 Competition concludes at 11.59pm on 30th September 2021.
 For information about how to apply for the competition click here.

 Recipients in recent years are: